bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    - React is a user interface component library, and ti's solve and manage all the data without running down the DOM or the web browser.
+The HTML components will be given to the search engine, the virtual DOM, and then react will take it, and it will show on your screen after it's compiled.
+After, the DOM is updated and it takes notes of what has been changed, thus taking strain off the browser, making all smooth.

 - [ ] What does it mean to _think_ in react?

+    - 1) Once you have hierarchy, after breaking down the UI, make sure every component and subcomponent have a drawn box,.
+Then, you would use the "single responsibility component, which should only be in charge of one thing.

+      2) nEXT, You will want to include a static version, and add components to reuse other compnents and pass data threw, the app using "props".
+Now, state is reserved so that it is interactive, meaning you can build it top-to-bottom OR bottom-to-top.
+      3) Next, you'll want to identify the representation of the UI state, and you can make it interactive by changes triggered by the underlying data.
+      4) Now, you will want to idetify where the sates live.
+Look at each component or it's own state.
+      5) Lastly, add inverse daata flow.

 - [ ] Describe state.

+    - A state is plain JavaScript, and it's managed with the component, it's kind of like variables that are declared into a function.
+And, states are the object that represents the part of the app that changes.

 - [ ] Describe props.

+    - The Props are also plain Javascrot, that are passed threw componests, but it's equivlant to the function parameters.
+Props are just arguments passes within the React components threw the HTML

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    - 1) The side effect is anything the would affect something, outside of the scope, and functions.
+An example of a side effect would be it retreaving data from the API, and manually ajusting the DOM

+    2) THere would be 2 main side effects in React, first, the side effect that would be ones that need clean up, and the other ones that wouldn't.  yOU Would need to use a hook, to find and preform the side effets in the functions componensts.

+    3) And React syncing to the DOM wed use our current proprs and statesl  it would be similat to the usEffect.
+And this lets use syncrhtonise things to the outside of React.
+The only updates parts will the the changed ones, and using dependency  in the effect hook, will allow each state or prop to be effected, and synced with.

 ## Project Set Up